leemingzhea/IP_Project/README.md

 + Navigation Bar - Allows users to easily explore different sections of the website. menu will drop down upon clicking the hamburger menu
 + Store Page - By clicking the view more button, the page will redirect users to the product page
-+ 3D Product Page - Allows users to view products in 3d view with detailed product descriptions and allow them to add to cart
++ 3D Product Page - Allows users to view and interact products in 3d view with detailed product descriptions and allow them to add to cart
 + 2D Product Page - Provide users with detailed product descriptions and allow them to add to cart
-+ Quiz Page - Redirect users to the product description page after clicking on the product
++ Quiz Page - Users answers the provided question by clicking on the radio buttons, then press Submit to view the results.
-+ Community Poll - Allows users to enter their email and get latest updates about the band's development
++ Community Poll - Users get to vote which is their desired choices in our poll page.
-+ Rewards Page - (not done)
++ Rewards Page - Allows users to use their accumulated points from doing quizzes to claim monetary rewards.
-+ Cartpage - (not done)
++ Cartpage - Allows user to view what they added to cart in a consolidated view, able to remove the product from the cart, price will reflect dynamically at the pricing section.
 + Profile Page - Allows users to conveniently access to important information such as their orders, payment methods, and loyalty points
++ Contact Page - Enables users to engage with the Google embedded map and access details such as office locations and business hours.

 ### Features Left to Implement